PKua007/rampack/docs/contributing.md

 * ***arg1***

   This is the first argument.

+* `since v1.1.0` `deprecated since v1.2.0` ***arg2*** (*= "default value"*)

+  This is the second argument with the default value.
+  It was introduced in version 1.1.0 and deprecated in version 1.2.0.

 * `since v1.2.0` ***arg2*** (*= "default value"*)

-  This is the second argument with the default value.
+  This is the third argument with the default value.
 It was introduced in version 1.2.0.

 > Since v1.2.0, some additional comments were added here, for example telling what was improved.
 ``````